 Oxygen content of blood = pO2 x 0.003

 In the absence of hemoglobin, oxygen transport in blood relies on whatever gas is physically dissolved in plasma.
 Stated another way, oxygenation occurs purely through diffusion-based transport of dissolved oxygen in the blood.
 As a result, icefish blood has a 10-fold lower O2-carrying capacity compared with that of closely related red-blooded species).
 That’s a huge deficit!
 Is the fish so tiny that it can obtain all its oxygen from simple diffusion?
 No. The Antarctic icefish attain body lengths up to 25–50 cm.
 Have they managed to reduce their metabolic rate to 1/10 that of their Hb-carrying counterparts to match the reduction in oxygen content of the blood?
 In Antarctic fish, metabolic rates are low, but not that low.
-Have they benefitted from the frigid cold waters of the Southern Ocean (averaging around -2.0 degrees C year-round), which helps to optimize oxygen availability in the surrounding water (whose temperature is matches that of the environment)?[Efn_note]Oxygen solubility in seawater is inversely proportional to temperature [/efn_note] Most assuredly yes, and since fish are poikilotherms, their plasma enjoys the same cold-dependent advantage in oxygen availability.
+Have they benefitted from the frigid cold waters of the Southern Ocean (averaging around -2.0 degrees C year-round), which helps to optimize oxygen availability in the surrounding water (whose temperature is matches that of the environment)?2 Most assuredly yes, and since fish are poikilotherms, their plasma enjoys the same cold-dependent advantage in oxygen availability.

 But we are only scratching the surface with our explanation of how icefishes accomplish the seemingly impossible task of adequately delivering oxygen to tissues with a blood oxygen-carrying capacity only one-tenth of red-blooded species.
 The icefish exhibits an extensive suite of compensatory cardiovascular modifications that enhance oxygen delivery to tissues: